saeed-sufi/md/docker.md

 * To stop and remove containers and images and volumes that were created using docker compose:
 `docker compose down --rmi all -v`

+* To connect to postgres container (find the ip using `docker inspect`):
+`psql -h 172.18.0.3 -p 5432 -U postgres -d postgres`